domgolonka/ai-investment-agent/README.md

 terraform apply
 ```

 **Note:** Docker and Terraform configurations are **experimental**.
 They provide a starting point for productionization but require customization for your use case.
+They will not run correctly out of the box.
+You can ask coding AIs (as of late 2025, Anthropic is best) to help you set up for your environment.

 ### GitHub Actions (CI/CD)